 A Step-By-Step Guide on How to Identify a Research Problem

-Learning how to identify a research problem is one of the most vital skills in academic writing.
-Below are the essential steps you can follow to do so:
+Learning how to identify a research problem is one of the most valuable skills in academic writing.
+Below are the essential steps you can follow.

 Step 1: Explore a broad area of interest

-The first step is to explore a broad area of interest relevant to your field.
+Start with a broad area relevant to your field.
 Ask yourself:

 - Which topics am I most curious about?